+National Bagel Day is January 15.
 Bagels have a history that is richer than your favorite cream cheese spread!
-Besides being filling and delicious, bagels earned their right as a quintessential American breakfast food.
 These rounds of dough can be found just about anywhere: breakfast joints, coffee shops, supermarkets, or even your kitchen pantry.
-Celebrate National Bagel Day on Feb.
-9 by eating lots of bagels, picking gifts for your favorite bagel-lovers, and learning some mouth-watering trivia.
+In fact, 2018 saw more than 354 million bagels sold.

 Bagels are sold in supermarkets across the nation and surpass the donut as an essential breakfast item.